-My work is instinctual and intentional.
-In my PEMA collages, I start with a collage of random shiny and/or textured materials.
-I am always picking things up from the ground or saving bits back from the trash that I think might make interesting shapes in the collages.
-I then paint over that with a dark wash of black and purple or metallic colors.
+To create the PEMA acrylic collages, I start with a collage of random shiny and/or textured materials.
+I then paint over that with a dark thin wash.
 After it has dried, I stand back and let shapes wash over me.
 I turn it upside down and sideways until an image emerges.
-I then paint around that form and pull it out with thin washes, adding in details as necessary.
-I try to let the original collage peak through.
-The final painting is a part of my psyche at the time I found the image in the dark washed collage.
+I then paint around and in that form.

 Each watercolor is inspired by someone I saw during travels around the country who captured my imagination and heart.

 The What a Gay Day coat racks start as line drawings based on photos of couples and families in queer history and/or my own imagination.
 I then burn the drawing into pine and cedar planks with a soldering iron.
 Sanding, painting, and staining gives each piece its own unique color palate.
 Finally, I add knobs and hooks to create a functional piece of art to bring a bit of gaiety and LGBT strength to your daily routine.